 are Pure Soap Flakes?
 Pure Soap Flakes

-are small, translucent, crystal like, flakes of silky pure vegetable soap concentrate
+are small, translucent, crystal like, silky flakes of pure castile soap concentrate

-that is saponified from a signature blend of pure coconut and soybean vegetable oils that are free of GMOs.
+that are saponified from a signature blend of pure coconut and soybean vegetable oil.

-They are the mildest of cleaners and do not contain injurious bleaches,
+They are the mildest of cleaners and free of injurious bleaches,

-chemicals, dyes, enzymes, perfumes, phosphates, sodium lauryl suflfate, or synthetic surfactants.
+chemicals, dyes, enzymes, GMOs, perfumes, phosphates, sodium lauryl sulfate, or synthetic surfactants.
 Pure Soap Flakes

-are completely biodegradable and kind to people with sensitive skin and senses, animals,
+are kind to people with sensitive skin and senses, pets,

 natural fibers, and woods.

 Pure Soap Flakes are perfect for laundering and hand washing delicate

 fabrics and natural fibers such as cotton, wool, silk, chiffon and specially

 treated waterproof sports and outdoor clothing.
 Pure Soap Flakes are